maximveksler/awesome-wwdc/README.md

 # Conference
 ❕No selfie sticks
-❕Friday is a talks day as well this year
+❕Lectures this year strech all the way to friday

 [MacRumors WWDC Roundup](http://www.macrumors.com/roundup/wwdc/) - Updated with the latest info